 Singaporean artist Trivia Goh stands beside a small part of a large wall in Little India that she and a group of fellow artists are painting.
-The piece, which stretches from the floor to the roof of the two-storey building, celebrates the heritage of Little India and recognises some of the area’s traditional trades.
+The piece, which stretches from the floor to the roof of the two-story building, celebrates the heritage of Little India and recognizes some of the area’s traditional trades.

 Along with fellow artists Fish Jaafar Psyfool, and Izzad, Trivia has been working hard on the mural for 5 days.
 Under contract from the city, the artists have a further 10 days to complete the artwork.

 Having graduated from the School of Art, Design & Media at Nanyang Technological University in August, Trivia tells me that she’s been busy doing corporate illustrations and logos, but her passion is really art.

 “A lot of people were looking for a full-time job but I wanted to be an artist, so I thought I should just be an artist right now,” she tells me.